 (German is selected as the language at the top.)

-„Today I would like to talk to you about how your son developed in the nursery.“
+„Today I would like to talk to you about how your son developed in kindergarten.“

 In a matter of seconds (this also applies to longer texts) the text in Italian appears in the right window (if you have previously selected Italian as the language):

 „Oggi vorrei parlarvi di come vostro figlio si è sviluppato nell’asilo nido.“